WordlessMeteor/LoL-Dragon-Change/README.md

 5. This program set provides offline data resources to save the time of preparing data.
 	- The data resources include all **Chinese and English json files** under both <u>cdragon</u> and <u>plugins/rcp-be-lol-game-data</u> folders under <u>pbe</u> folder of *CommunityDragon* database and all **Chinese and English files** under <u>data</u> folder of the *dragontail archived file* of *DataDragon* database.
 		- The update of data resources in CommunityDragon database will follow <u>each adjustment of PBE</u> **daily**, and the update of data resources in DataDragon database will follow <u>each patch mainteinance of live servers </u> **about every fortnight**.
+	- `自动更新离线数据.py` under the `离线数据（Offline Data）` folder simplifies the updating process of data resources.
+		- This program is designed only for the developer to update offline data, but anyone interested is welcome to download and experience it.
+		- This program can be used to update data resources from both CommunityDragon and DataDragon databases.
+			- While updating CommunityDragon data resources, users can select between [Global Scanning] and [Updating According to Modification Time].
+				- [Global Scanning] performs an **entire comparison** between the local and online data resources to achieve the syncronization.
+					- It's highly recommended that **the user perform [Global Scanning] at first when the user is running this program for the first time**, even if he/she has downloaded the data resources from this repository.
+				- [Updating According to Modification Time] is meant to reflect the **changes** between online and local data resources.
+					- In a case where the **modification times** of some local data resources are **later** than those of the corresponding online data resources, whereas the **actual content** of these local data resources is **earlier** than that of their corresponding online data resources, running this mode *won't update* these local data resources.
+			- While updating DataDragon data resources, users need to **follow the hint of the program**: first download the latest compressed tarball of DataDragon database, then decompress it, and finally provide the decompression directory.
 6. The program set is adapted from `create_custom_lobby.py` in the home directory.
 # Notes on Instructions
 1. The whole program set is made of Python programs.
 Users are highly suggested to download the latest version of Python from [Python official website](www.python.org).
 (A version that isn't latest is also OK, but please make sure it's not too early, either [xD])